enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks-iii.md

 ## Content

-If any piece of data can be represented as an unique string of fixed length, what if, to build block N, we are to hash the content of block N-1 and block N-1's reference to block N-2.
+If any piece of data can be represented as a unique string of fixed length, what if, to build block N, we are to hash the content of block N-1 and block N-1's reference to block N-2.
 By including the content, any modification done to it would change the hash.
 By also including the reference to block N-2, we ensure that every block before cannot be tampered with.

 We would then be able to give a somewhat formal representation of what is hashed: